Community Wellbeing

 What safety means to us.

-by J, about 1 month ago
+by J, 8 months ago

 Thank you for posing the question of "What does safety mean" to us on The Bellingham Plan website.
 We feel that this should be the most important issue for Bellingham to address if we are not going to fall into the collapse and despair facing many other cities.